-If you are running a deployment for evaluation, you can minimally set the private IP address mapping in the vars.yml file in step 2, edit the hosts file in step 3, and jump to step 6 run the deployer.
+If you are running a deployment for evaluation, you can minimally set the ansible.cfg file in step 1, set the private IP address mapping in the vars.yml file in step 2, edit the hosts file in step 3, and jump to step 6 run the deployer.

 For air-gapped deployments, you must set the offline_mode property to true in the ~/autoid-config/vars.yml file in step 2 below.
-This is a new change in 2021.3.2 from prior releases.
+This is a new change in 2021.8.0 from prior releases.